 Stir in scallions, thyme, and parsley.
 Season to taste with salt and pepper.

 Drizzle chicken stock over the hash.
 Use a spoon to make 4-6 wells in the hash (depending on how many people you're serving) and crack one egg into each well.
-Bake until the whites are set and the yolks are still runny (about 14 minutes), or to desired egg doneness.
+Bake until the whites are set and the yolks are still runny (about 8-14 minutes, depending on your skillet, the depth of your wells, and the temperature of your eggs), or to desired doneness.

 Sprinkle eggs with salt and cracked pepper and serve immediately.

 If you prefer crispy-edged fried eggs, simply skip preheating the oven, omit chicken stock, fry eggs to desired doneness in a separate skillet, and serve over scoops of the cooked corned beef hash.

 Have leftover potatoes from your corned beef dinner?
 You can also use them in this breakfast hash!
 Skip the steaming step, dice the potatoes, and proceed with the recipe as written.